 Rebecca holds an MLIS from the University of North Texas and is a former teacher and school library consultant.
 Though not currently working in a library, she continues to fight against censorship and advocate for intellectual freedom rights, especially for children’s literature.
 When she’s not wrangling her two children, Rebecca enjoys reading, running, writing, and roaming the world.

 David Sye is a Research and Instruction Librarian at Murray State University in southwestern Kentucky.
 He is liaison for the History, Political Science & Sociology, and Psychology departments, as well as teaching instruction sessions and credit-bearing courses on information literacy.
 He holds a BA in History from the University of Illinois at Springfield, in addition to an MA in History and MLIS from Indiana University-Purdue University Indianapolis.
 Prior to working at Murray State University, he has worked in public libraries and briefly taught middle school social studies.

-Eric Stroshane is a past-president of the Mountain Plains Library Association and served on both the Intellectual Freedom Round Table’s Privacy Subcommittee and North Dakota Library Association’s Intellectual Freedom Committee.
+Eric Stroshane is the Library Services Manager at the Carnegie Library of Pittsburgh’s Hazelwood locatoin.
+He is a past-president of the Mountain Plains Library Association and served on both the Intellectual Freedom Round Table’s Privacy Subcommittee and North Dakota Library Association’s Intellectual Freedom Committee.
 He holds an MLS from Indiana University Bloomington, an MA in English from the University at Buffalo, and a BA in English from Pennsylvania State University.
-In his life beyond library walls, Eric is an electronic musician, poet, mountain biker, kayaker, hiker, dog-lover, and yogi.
+In his life beyond library walls, Eric is an electronic musician, mountain biker, kayaker, hiker, dog-lover, and yogi.